sakshi-choudhary/streamy/readme.md

-# Twitch Clone
+# Streamy

-💡 A twitch TV clone that uses RTMP server to implement OBS.
+💡 A video streaming app that uses RTMP server to implement OBS.

 ## Installation 🔧